Rhaziel16/CCM101-jbasbas/Laboratory-05-Cloud-Data-Engineer/README.md

 ## Skills Learned

+## Skills Learned

+- Using basic Linux commands
-- Using basic Docker commands
+- Using Docker commands
-- Running a container in Linux
+- Deploying a container
-- Checking a running container
+- Accessing a service through a port
-- Using a web-based object storage system
-- Creating a bucket and uploading a file
+- Creating a storage bucket
-- Writing Markdown documentation
+- Uploading files